Saint George

 Promoting reading in the classroom

-School libraries are very important for acquiring and maintaining reading habits, but there are other strategies that are also implemented so that students don't lose the thread.
+School libraries are very important for acquiring and maintaining reading habits, but there are other strategies that are also implemented to ensure students don't lose touch.
 Among other proposals, Carmen Ferrer, from Escola Els Pinetons in La Garriga, explains that at her school they have half an hour of daily reading from first to sixth grade.
-And not only books, but also magazines like El Tatano, Cavall Fort, and El Petit Sàpiens.
+And not just books, but also magazines like El Tatano, Cavall Fort, and El Petit Sàpiens.
 They also do guided read-alouds and shared reading, work on specific books, and award reading cards to students at the end of the year with everything they have read.
-At Institut Escola Mestre Morera in Barcelona, it's not much different: they have weekly loans, literary discussions, present different books by the same author to discover them, etc., and they also maintain the half hour of daily reading divided in different ways, such as free reading and read-aloud.
+At Institut Escola Mestre Morera in Barcelona, it's not much different: they do weekly loans, literary discussions, present different books by the same author to discover them, etc., and they also maintain the half hour of daily reading distributed in different ways, such as free reading and reading aloud.
 In the case of Institut Quatre Cantons, Judit Terrats confirms that they maintain a space for reading.
-It's one hour per week divided into two days.
-And she conveys the importance of maintaining this space with the strategies deemed appropriate, but taking into account a primary factor: “The teachers who guide the students must be interested in transmitting the desire to read; otherwise, it's difficult for them to help them develop this reading habit”.
+It's one hour per week spread over two days.
+And she emphasizes the importance of maintaining this space with the strategies deemed appropriate, but taking into account a primary factor: “The teachers who guide the students must be interested in transmitting the desire to read; otherwise, it's difficult for them to help them develop this reading habit.”

 The pleasure of reading